Stable components in the parameter plane of transcendental functions of finite type: Introduction

+This work is the first to find a context for studying parameter spaces of large classes of both transcendental entire and meromorphic maps.
+Our goal is to show that in holomorphic families of such functions, there are natural one-dimensional slices in the parameter space in which there are always certain kinds of components whose properties are characterized by the existence of asymptotic values.

-We get down to one-dimension by allowing only one ``free" asymptotic value to vary.
+We define a one-dimensional slice by allowing only one ``free" asymptotic value to vary.
 Our main results concern properties of the parameter regions for which this free asymptotic value is attracted to an attracting cycle.
-These regions, which we call ``shell components", are the analogues in this setting of the hyperbolic components of the interior of the Mandelbrot-like sets for rational maps, and like the Mandelbrot-like sets, they are ubiquitous in the parameter spaces of these families.
+These regions, which we call ``shell components", are the analogues in this setting of the hyperbolic components of the interior of the Mandelbrot-like sets for rational maps.